CC-Archived/grunt-sketch/README.md

 #### options.trimmed
 Type: `Boolean`
+Default: `false`

 Indicates whether exported images should be trimmed.

 #### options.overwrite
 Type: `Boolean`
+Default: `false`

 Indicates whether to overwrite existing files when exporting.

 #### options.compact
 Type: `Boolean`
+Default: `false`

 Indicates whether to export compact SVG files.

 #### options.compression
 Type: `Number`

-Indicates the compression level to use when exporting, if applicable.
+The compression level to use when exporting, if applicable for the specified format(s).

 #### options.progressive
 Type: `Boolean`

-Indicates whether to export in progressive format, if applicable.
+Indicates whether to export in progressive format, if applicable for the specified format(s).

 #### options.saveForWeb
 Type: `Boolean`
+Default: `false`

 Indicates whether to "save for the web" - stripping unnecessary metadata.

 #### options.groupContentsOnly
 Type: `Boolean`
+Default: `false`

-Indicates whether to force the same behaviour as selecting the "Export Group Contents Only" option in a sketch slice.
+Indicates whether to export only layers that are contained with the group (i.e. forces "Export Group Contents Only" option for slices).

-#### options.reveal
+#### options.useIdForName
 Type: `Boolean`

-Indicates whether items should be revealed.
+Default: `false`

+Indicates whether to name exported images using their id rather than their name.

+#### options.includeSymbols
+Type: `Boolean`
+Default: `false`

+Indicates whether to include the ones that represent symbols when exporting artboards.

 ### Task: sketch_list

 Lists document element information in JSON format.

-#### options.type
+#### options.type (required)
 Type: `String`
-Valid values: `pages`, `artboards`, or `slices`.
+Valid values: `artboards`, `formats`, `pages`, or `slices`.

 The type of document element(s) to list.